Purina Logo

 Meaning and History

-The current company, Nestlé Purina PetCare, was formed in 2001, based on the conglomerate Ralston Purina, which emerged in 1894.
+The current company, Nestlé Purina PetCare, was formed in 2001 from the conglomerate Ralston Purina, which emerged in 1894.
 The word “Ralston” is not actually a surname but an acronym invented by Webster Edgerly.
 It is formed from seven terms:

 These are the life principles of Edgerly, a fanatic of healthy eating and the creator of the Ralstonism social movement.
 One of his followers was William H. Danforth, who founded the Robinson-Danforth Commission in 1894 and produced animal feed under the brand Purina.
 Later, whole grain cereals for people were added to the assortment under the Ralston brand, and in 1902, Edgerly allowed the company to be renamed Ralston-Purina.

-The checkerboard logo, created by William H. Danforth, also reflects a deep life philosophy, though different from Ralstonism.
-It symbolizes health, achievable only through the balance of four components: physical, mental, social, and religious.
-Each is represented by a red corner square, and their arrangement symbolizes equilibrium among them.
-This corporate culture aligns with the views of the Danforth family, which for several generations included business people, clergy, and politicians.
+The checkerboard logo, created by William H. Danforth, also reflects a profound life philosophy, although it differs from Ralstonism.
+It symbolizes health, achievable only through the balance of the four components: physical, mental, social, and spiritual.
+The red corner square represents each, and their arrangement symbolizes equilibrium among them.
+This corporate culture aligns with the views of the Danforth family, which, for several generations, has included businesspeople, clergy, and politicians.

 What is Purina?

 Purina is the abbreviated name of the company Nestlé Purina PetCare, which was formed in 2001.
 Its predecessors were Ralston Purina and Friskies PetCare.
-The American enterprise produces food and other goods for pets under various brands, including Alpo, ProPlan, Beneful, and Felix.
+The American enterprise produces food and other pet products under various brands, including Alpo, ProPlan, Beneful, and Felix.
 Its headquarters is in St. Louis, and its products are sold worldwide.

 1969 – today

 Purina began using the famous checkerboard pattern in 1894 to mark its products.
 However, it was not until 1969 that it standardized this pattern and made it its official logo.
-It looks like a large white rectangle with a red border.
+It appears as a large, white rectangle with a red border.
 Inside is a “checkerboard” consisting of five red squares, with four white squares visible in the white negative space between them.
 According to William H. Danforth, the corner geometric figures represent elements of human well-being: physical, mental, social, and religious.
 Their balance symbolizes health.

 But there’s a more prosaic explanation for the Purina emblem.
 Rumor has it that William’s mother dressed all her children in the same clothes because she sewed them from one piece of fabric.
-One time, she came across the material with a red and white checkerboard pattern, and this inspired the company founder’s original nine-square logo.
+One time, she came across a material with a red-and-white checkerboard pattern, which inspired the company’s founder’s original nine-square logo.

 1998 – today